Tinkerforge/doc/en/source/Kits/ServerRoomMonitoring/ServerRoomMonitoring.rst

    Rules can be defined for sensors that are directly connected, but also for other Tinkerforge sensors available in the network.
 The defined rules configure an instance of Nagios that runs on the RED Brick.
-The Nagios webfrontend shows current monitoring values and currrently existing problems.
+The Nagios web interface shows current monitoring values and currrently existing problems.
    More information can be found in the
    :ref:`RED Brick section <starter_kit_server_room_monitoring_red_brick>`
    of the Server Room Monitoring documentation.